• Skip to main content

 Georgia Medical Debt Collection Agency

-Being in the medical profession means that you are in the business of making people healthier, helping people deal with chronic problems, and saving lives.
-However, even though those things are a huge part of what medical professionals do, they are also in the business of being a business.
-Making sure you get paid for your services is an incredibly important side of the industry as well.
-When you have patients who owe a debt that they will not pay, you need to know the laws around that medical debt and what your options are for collection.
-Here is everything you need to know about Georgia Medical Debt collection.
+Making sure you get paid for your services is critical.
+When you have patients who owe a debt you need to address that.
+You need to know the laws around medical debt collection and what your options are to recover those unpaid medical bills.
+Here is everything you need to know about the Georgia Medical Debt collection.

 Medical Debt in Georgia

 Medical debt is a major problem all over the country.
-About 40% of American adults of working age either have medical bills that they cannot pay or that they are in the process of paying off.
+About 40% of American adults of working age either have medical bills that they cannot pay or are in the process of paying off.
 When you add the number of elderly Americans who are also in Medical debt, it adds up to almost 80 million people dealing with this issue.
-It is so prevalent that medical debt accounts for over 65% of all personal bankruptcy filing in America.
+It is so prevalent that medical debt accounts for over 65% of all personal bankruptcy filings in America.
 Unfortunately, Georgia is one of the states with the worst medical debt issues.
 They are in the top 5 states of most medical debt with around 30% of the population having unpaid or past-due medical bills.

 Georgia Medical Collection Laws